Waveframe-Labs/Aurora-Research-Initiative/epistemics/METADATA_POLICY.md

 An artifact is **noncompliant** if:

-- Any required field is missing
+- any required field is missing
-- Any field uses invalid or disallowed values
+- fields use invalid or disallowed values
-- The metadata block is malformed
+- metadata format is malformed
 - AI attribution is incorrect
-- DOIs are absent or mismatched
+- DOIs are missing or mismatched
-- Dependencies do not resolve
+- dependencies cannot resolve

-Noncompliant artifacts MUST NOT be used as authoritative.
+Noncompliant artifacts MUST NOT be treated as authoritative.

 ---

 ## 11. Policy Versioning

-This policy increments as follows:
+This policy increments according to:

-- MAJOR — breaking changes to field set or semantics
+- **MAJOR** — breaking changes to field set or semantics
-- MINOR — new optional fields, additional clarity
-- PATCH — non-behavioral clarifications
+- **MINOR** — additive, non-breaking enhancements
+- **PATCH** — clarifications, structural corrections, or metadata-level fixes

+v3.0.1 is a **PATCH** revision introducing explicit domain-field requirements and aligning metadata semantics.

 ---

 ## 12. Ratification

-This policy becomes binding upon publication in the ARI repository and governs all subsequent metadata across Aurora projects.
+This policy becomes binding upon publication in the ARI repository and governs all subsequent metadata across Aurora systems.

+---